turingschool/curriculum/source/academy/workshops/terminal_and_editor.markdown

 # Use "be" instead of "bundle exec" for Rails
 alias be="bundle exec $1"

-# Use "e" and a folder/file to launch SublimeText
+# Use "a" and a folder/file to launch Atom
-alias e="/Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl $1"
+alias a="atom $1"

 # Enable git's tab-completion library
 source /usr/local/etc/bash_completion.d/git-completion.bash